lewis-worsley/hangman/README.md

 <hr>

 - https://www.reddit.com/r/learnpython/comments/2dtjzh/how_to_increment_a_global_variable_when_a/: helped solve the issue on player score
-- Random Word Generator: generating a list of random words for the Hangman to be able to function.
+- Random Word Generator: generating a list of random words for the Hangman to be able to function

 <br>